-Ultra lightweight protection provided by full seam sealing and a microporous Omni-tech fabric.
+Ultra lightweight protection provided by full seam sealing and Omni-tech fabric.
 We love how the jacket can fold up inside its own pocket for easy storage.

 Runs a little large.

-2.5-layer system keeps runners protected from wind and rain while still providing breathability.
+2.5-layer system keeps runners protected from wind and rain but is still breathable.
 Lightweight and offers a great fit.

 Not completely waterproof.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.